make visible: new york

 background

-LGBTQI+ communities experience disproportionally higher rates of anxiety, suicide, and depression than the general population in the US.
-Make Visible: New York aims to help reduce these rates for LGBTQI+ communities in the state of New York (and beyond) through increased visibility of and support for these communities.
+Queer communities experience disproportionally higher rates of anxiety, suicide, and depression than the general population in the US.
+Make Visible: New York aims to help reduce these rates for queer communities in the state of New York (and beyond) through increased visibility of and support for these communities.
 Some recent statistics include:

-• 67% of LGBTQ youth experience symptoms of anxiety, 54% experience symptoms of depression, and 41% seriously considered attempting suicide (1).
+67% of queer youth experience symptoms of anxiety, 54% experience symptoms of depression, and 41% seriously considered attempting suicide (1).

-• LGBT adults experience higher rates of anxiety and depression than non-LGBT adults (2).
+Queer adults experience higher rates of anxiety and depression than non-queer adults (2).

-• More than 50% of LGBT older people experience discrimination in employment and/or housing (3).
+More than 50% of queer older people experience discrimination in employment and/or housing (3).

-• Nearly 4 in 5 LGBTQI+ adults take at least one action to avoid experiencing discrimination (4).
+Nearly 4 in 5 queer adults take at least one action to avoid experiencing discrimination (4).

-• 50% of LGBTQI+ adults experience workplace discrimination or harassment (4).
+50% of queer adults experience workplace discrimination or harassment (4).

-• More than 96% of students in K-12 schools were excluded from a school or classroom activity for having a LGBTQ+ parent or caregiver (5).
+More than 96% of students in K-12 schools were excluded from a school or classroom activity for having a queer parent or caregiver (5).

-• More than 70% of students in K-12 schools are verbally harassed for having a LGBTQ+ parent (5).
+More than 70% of students in K-12 schools are verbally harassed for having a queer parent (5).

 Sources: